 The user experience has a great influence on the development of websites as well as on mobile and web applications.
 The main goal is to satisfy the customer with the product and to get the customers to come back to your website or visit it again.

-Every single interaction with all products can be observed via the user experience: You want to open the trunk of your car, but you don’t know which button to press.
-The user experience is all around us and in any case it can be improved.
+Every single interaction with all products can be observed via the user experience.
+The user experience is all around us and in any case, it can be improved.
 The UX designer must be aware of this fact in order to present a successful IT product.

 - How does the user perceive the product?